arian-askari/SOLID/README.md

-# SOLID: Self-instructing and Self-seeding LLMs for Large-scale Intent-Aware Informating-Seeeking Dialogue Generation
+# SOLID: Self-seeding and Multi-intent Self-instructing LLMs for Generating Intent-aware Information-Seeking dialogs
 The official repository for the following paper: "SOLID: Self-instructing and Self-seeding LLMs for Large-scale Intent-Aware Informating-Seeeking Dialogue Generation".

 ## What we have done?